Sign-Problem-Free Nuclear Quantum Monte Carlo Simulation: Abstract

 \section{Abstract}

 Quantum Monte Carlo (QMC) methods offer exact solutions for quantum many-body systems but face severe limitations in fermionic systems like atomic nuclei due to the sign problem.
-While sign-problem-free QMC algorithms exist, they have been confined to simple models with limited predictive power for real nuclei.
+While sign-problem-free QMC algorithms exist and provide valuable insights across disciplines, they have been restricted to simple models with limited quantitative predictive power.
 Here we overcome this barrier by developing a novel lattice nuclear force that is rigorously sign-problem-free for even-even nuclei.
 This interaction achieves a standard deviation of $\sigma = 2.932$ MeV from experimental binding energies for 76 even-even nuclei ($N,Z \leq 28$), matching state-of-the-art phenomenological mean-field models.
 Key innovations include the first sign-problem-free implementation of spin-orbit coupling for shell evolutions and an efficient QMC-optimized framework for global parameter fitting.
-Using this approach, we compute binding energies from $^4$He to $^{132}$Sn, symmetric nuclear matter saturation, and reveal novel spin-orbit-driven clustering in light nuclei.
-This work transforms sign-problem-free QMC into a scalable and predictive nuclear structure tool, establishing a non-perturbative foundation for \textit{ab initio} calculations extending to heavy nuclei.
+Using this approach, we compute binding energies from $^4$He to $^{132}$Sn with unprecedented one-thousandth level numerical precision, reproduce symmetric nuclear matter saturation, and reveal novel spin-orbit-driven clustering in light nuclei.
+This work transforms sign-problem-free QMC into a scalable and predictive nuclear structure tool, while establishing a high-fidelity, non-perturbative foundation for \textit{ab initio} calculations of heavy nuclei.

 \paragraph{Introduction}

 Understanding the emergence of the nuclear structure from fundamental nucleon-nucleon interactions is a central challenge in modern nuclear physics.
 While exact diagonalization approaches are limited by the exponential growth of Hilbert space dimensionality, quantum Monte Carlo (QMC) methods offer a promising solution by stochastically sampling the vast Hilbert space, reducing computational complexity to polynomial scaling with nucleon number.
 Recent years have seen numerous QMC applications to nuclear many-body problems (see Refs.~\cite{PhysRept278-1, PPNP47-319, PPNP63-117, Lahde2019nuclear, RMP87-1067, AnnRevNuclPartSci69-279, RMP94-031003} for reviews).